Marriage based adjustment of status interviews

 How the interview proceeds

-Usually a marriage based case will have the interview with both spouses present.
+Usually a marriage based adjustment of status case will have the interview with both spouses present.
 Sometimes, they will separate the spouses.
-The attorney can be present and both interviews, if both spouses have signed the G-28's.
+The attorney can be present during both interviews, if both spouses have signed the G-28's.

 The officer will put the applicant under oath, will examine identification, and then will proceed with the interview.